Richard5656/termi/README.md

 TermI is a project designed to open applications with shortcuts rather than typing in tedious command lines.

 Note:
-TermI is currently in alpha testing.
+TermI is currently in alpha 1.3

 UPDATE DECEMBER 15 Wednesday!
 2021 !
 Whats new?